 What are the trade offs you’ll have to make?

 Where are the opportunity costs?
 How do you decide between them?

 How will you maintain focus to drive success?

 Get it figured out.
 Get it to your team.
 Apply it…every day.
 Keep refining it, mold it and shape it.
 Make adjustments.
 Keep going, but pay attention to it.

 Don’t.
 Lose.
 Focus.

-This is applied market strategy.
+This is aligned growth.
 This is what we do.